Krista the Explorer

-Bulgaria is internationally known by tourists for its beautiful seaside resorts along the Black Sea, as well as its numerous winter resorts in the mountains which are very popular for ski breaks.
-But there are a lot of unique places in central Bulgaria to visit as well which are sadly often bypassed by tourists who are looking to make a quick getaway to the coast.
-We spent a week in Bulgaria, visiting a few of the country’s popular cities, but we also took time to explore some hidden gems in Bulgaria as well, which make up part of the country’s rural tourism.
+Bulgaria is internationally known by tourists for its beautiful seaside resorts along the Black Sea, as well as its numerous winter resorts in the mountains.
+But there are a lot of unique places in Central Bulgaria to visit as well.
+Unfortunately, these are sadly often bypassed by tourists who are looking to make a quick getaway to the coast.
+We spent a week in Bulgaria, visiting a few of the country’s popular cities.
+We also explored some hidden gems in Bulgaria that make up part of the country’s rural tourism.

-Some of the best destinations in Bulgaria are probably those that you’ve never heard of before, and in all honesty they’re places that I hadn’t heard of either until I started researching what to do in Bulgaria.
-Visiting Bulgaria in the off season meant that many of the points of interest we had added to our itinerary either weren’t accessible in the current weather conditions or weren’t worth driving to, which was a shame but that just gives us an excuse to visit in the summertime!
-Here are the most unique places in central Bulgaria that we managed to visit and would recommend adding to your Bulgarian itinerary:
+Some of the best destinations in Bulgaria are probably those that you’ve never heard of before.
+Visiting Bulgaria in the off season means that some of the main points of interest may not be accessible due to the weather conditions, but you’ll find that there are a lot less tourists visiting which is always a bonus.
+Here are the most unique places in Central Bulgaria that we managed to visit and would recommend adding to any Bulgarian itinerary.

 Rila Monastery